puyanwei/quiz/README.md

 To run the Storybook library use the command `yarn run storybook` and then go to `https://localhost:6006`

-The deployed live site is at https://quiz-one-omega.vercel.app/.
-A deployed version of Storybook is at https://64a17911a5a0651c475f501a-jbmeimlzmv.chromatic.com/

 To use Cypress testing run `yarn run cypress` to open Cypress.
 Then within the application click the test to run it.

 ### Process